harcokuppens/xbar-plugin-easy-ssh-tunnels/README.md

 The plugin supports both a **global timeout** and a **per-tunnel timeout** for starting SSH tunnels.
 This timeout determines how long the plugin will wait for a tunnel to successfully start before considering it failed.
+A special timeout of 0 means wait forever until the ssh command itself exits.

 - **Global Timeout:**
   You can set a default timeout value that applies to all tunnels.
 This is useful for